tozny/flutter_plugin/DEVELOPMENT.md

 When developing native portions of the plugin a full re-compile is needed, hot restarts don't reflect current state.

+## Updating Dependencies

+Dependencies may potentiatially be out of date.
+In order to identify any out of date dependencies run `flutter pub outdated` in the directory that contains `pubspec.yaml`.
+If there are outdated direct dependencies listed in the command's output their respective versions should be updated in `pubspec.yaml`.

+Run `flutter pub get` to update the package dependencies to the new versions. `pubspec.lock` will be updated to save the new concrete package versions

 ## Publishing

 * Checkout code from branch